mr-rodd/portfolio/README.md

 # Rodrigo Aguiar
 <sub>*Data Scientist* </sub>

 As a Data Scientist and Nurse I combine analytical skills, ability to work in team environments, and attention to details.
-Having spend my time applying Machine Learning to Brazilian Health real problems, I developed a critical thinking and problem-solving skills.
+Having spend the last year applying Machine Learning to Brazilian Health real problems, I developed a critical thinking and problem-solving skills.

 My credentials include a Master's in Space Science and Technology from the Aeronautics Institute of Technology (ITA), an institution of higher education and advanced research rated as one of the top and most prestigious engineering schools in Brazil, and a MBA in Project and Process Management from the University of Air Force (UNIFA).